humblewolfstudio/volume_changer/README.md

 Run local project in rust:

 You can pass a 4 digits pass so you can control who can use the service.
-If not, it'll generate a random 3 digit number and print it in the console.
+If not, it'll generate a random code and print it in the console.

 Example:
 ```console